percula/planter_blog/content/posts/garden-weeds-stem-the-spread.md

 ### Why are weeds in the garden ‘bad’?

 Weeds aren’t all bad.
 In nature, weeds cover and reclaim bare soil.
-They are amazingly well-adapted to grow under the harshest conditions (have you ever seen a weed growing out the tiniest crack in the sidewalk and thought ‘...how?’), and they develop living ecosystems in otherwise barren areas.
+They are amazingly well-adapted to grow under the harshest conditions (have you ever seen a weed growing out the tiniest crack in the sidewalk and thought...how?), and they develop living ecosystems in otherwise barren areas.

 Weeds can be a problem in the garden, though.
 They compete with garden plants for sunlight, water, and nutrients.
 This is especially true for tiny seedlings and some plants, such as carrots, that have a hard time out-growing aggressive weeds.
 If garden weeds run wild, they can cause heavy losses to potential harvests.